Lubang Island: Administration

 The islands are administratively part of the province of Occidental Mindoro and are divided into two municipalities: Lubang and Looc.
 Lubang covers the northwestern half of Lubang Island (Cabra Island included), while Looc covers the remaining half of Lubang Island plus Ambil, Golo and the other islands.
 Looc Proper is divided into three major sections: BonBon, Gitna and Kanluran.

 Economics

 Most of the population resides on Lubang Island, where Tilik Port is located.
 The main economic activity is fishing in the waters surrounding the islands and planting rice, garlic, peanut, and vegetables.
 However, with the islands fine white-sand coastlines, tourism is growing in economic importance.

-Fauna
+Biodiversity

+Mammals

-The Lubang forest mouse is endemic to the island.
+The Lubang forest mouse (Apomys lubangensis) is a species of rodent endemic to Lubang Islands, Philippines.

+The population of warty pigs (Sus spp) in the Lubang Islands might represent distinct population.
+Research in their Morphology and Phylogentic is required to verify their lineages.

+Reptiles

+The Lubang scaly-toed gecko (Lepidodactylus nakahiwalay) is a species of lizard in the Gekkonidae family endemic to Lubang Islands, Philippines.

+The Lubang slender skink (Brachymeles ligtas) is a species of lizard in the Scincidae family endemic to Lubang Islands, Philippines.